 Arthroplasty is an open procedure in which the joint is exposed, the disc repositioned and the cartilage is cleaned.
 Finally, a total joint replacement can be done in which the natural condyle is replaced with an artificial one.
 An artificial socket can also be put in.

 It is important to recognize that open and invasive joint surgeries to the jaw and TMJ do not have a great success rate so that they should be used only in those situations where the joint damage is severe and there is a better than average chance that the surgery will improve the pain.
 While it is natural to want to do everything you can to ease the pain, it is important to recognize that surgery may not be the answer to what you’re looking for.
 Stay informed about the pros and cons of having invasive surgery so that you know you’re getting into something that will ease your discomfort.

 If you fracture your TMJ bones, these can heal poorly and can lead to chronic pain in the face and head, along with the other symptoms associated with TMJ disorder.
 Other complications can be osteoarthritis of the TMJ or chronic pain when opening and closing the jaw.

-It should be noted that there are a fair number of complications of surgery itself, besides the usual nerve damage, bleeding and infection.
+It should be noted that there are a fair number of complications of the surgery itself, besides the usual nerve damage, bleeding, and infection.
 The pain can be considerably worse after surgery and there can be an increase in the popping sounds heard before the surgery.

 One complication of chronic TMJ disorder is the tendency to spontaneously dislocate the jaw.
 The jaw often needs to be treated in the emergency room by a doctor trained in relocating dislocated jaws.